sjYoondeltar/lerobot-mujoco-tutorial/README.md

 ```

-This will make the dataset on './demo_data' folder, which will look like,
+This will make the dataset on './demo_data' folder, which will look like this,
 ```
 .
 ├── data